danieldong51/nuggets-game/testing.md

 # Nuggets Testing Plan
 ## Team Tux
-## Georgia Mandell, Daniel Dong, Emily Gao, Jefferson Adjetey
+### Georgia Mandell, Daniel Dong, Emily Gao, Jefferson Adjetey

 #### Note to grader: Our client functionality is the not complete.
 Please test our game on the professor's client.
 We have spoken to the professor about this, and he said it was okay.

-integration testing = client alone or server alone), system testing = client + server together.

 ### Integration Testing